microsoft/code-with-engineering-playbook/code-reviews/recipes/Python.md

 ## Code Analysis / Linting

 The 2 most popular python linters are [Pylint](https://www.pylint.org/) and [Flake8](https://pypi.org/project/flake8/).
-Both check adherance to `PEP8` but vary a bit in what other rules they check.
+Both check adherence to `PEP8` but vary a bit in what other rules they check.
 In general `Pylint` tends to be a bit more stringent and give more false positives but both are good options for linting python code.

 Both `Pylint` and `Flake8` can be configured in VS Code using the VS Code `python extension`